-5. Investment in Associate
+5. Investment in associate

-On January 10, 2023, the Corporation entered into Strategic Alliance and Investment Agreements (the "Agreements") with Mongolian Mining Corporation ("MMC") for the development of its Bayan Khundii Gold Project.
-The key economic terms of these agreements are as follows:
+On January 10, 2023, the Corporation entered into Strategic Alliance and Investment Agreements ("Agreements") with Mongolian Mining Corporation ("MMC") for the development of the Bayan Khundii Gold Project.
+The key economic terms of the Agreements are as follows: